greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 :   Run a simulation for the command, without modifying anything.

 `-f | --force`
 :   Skip all requirement checks and overwrite existing files.
+If using it with `gppkg remove`, the utility removes packages which have incomplete or missing files.

 `-h | --help`
 :   Display the online help.